ibm-cloud-docs/cis/fields-and-expressions.md

 ```
 {:screen}

-In the example above, two single expressions comprise a compound expression.
+In this example, two single expressions comprise a compound expression.
 Think of each single expression as a condition.
 Each condition is evaluated individually before applying and logic to determine the final result of the compound expression.

-Looking at the first single expression above, you can see that it contains:
+Looking at the first single expression, you can see that it contains:

 * a field - `http.host`
 * a comparison operator - `eq`
 * a value - `"www.example.com"`

-Not all conditions have the same structure, as shown above.
+Not all conditions have the same structure.
 Additional examples using different structures are discussed in the next section.

 ### Comparison operators